Projects per year

 I am a Principal Lecturer for the University of Hertfordshire's Doctorate in Clinical Psychology.

-Within my role, I lead the programme's health and wellbeing research stream, I co-lead and teach the research methods curriculum, as well as providing the course’s research supervisor continuing professional development programme, and co-ordinating the research supervisor mentor arrangements.
+Within my role, I lead the physical health strand of the programme's health and wellbeing research stream, I co-lead and teach the research methods curriculum, as well as providing the course’s research supervisor continuing professional development programme, and co-ordinating the research supervisor mentor arrangements.

 I am also a registered clinical psychologist, with clinical experience in physical health and medical settings.
 Currently, I am working as a co-investigator on an NIHR-funded project to develop and validate an experience measure for paediatric kidney patients.